Taraxa-project/taraxa-node/README.md

 Google how to install other libs for your system.

 ## Protobuf and gRPC and google_apis
+The project uses gRPC.

+If proto file changed, need to rebuid using:

+`make grpc`

-The project uses gRPC and google API, the C++ library for googleapis is unavailable.
+(Not needed, can skip for now) For google API, the C++ library for googleapis is unavailable.
 Therefore, googleapis header and source files are included in `google` directory.
 To Build googleapis static libs:
 ```
 cd google
 make
 ```
-If proto file changed, need to rebuid using:

-`make grpc`

 # Run taraxa-node tests:
 Tests are under core_tests/